erik-riklund/wow/README.md

 )
 ```

-By leveraging these methods, you can ensure that your plugin and any dependencies are properly initialized, avoiding issues caused by missing or incomplete data during execution.
+> By utilizing these methods, you can ensure that your plugin and its dependencies are initialized correctly, preventing errors caused by incomplete or missing data.
+This approach guarantees a smooth and seamless experience for players.

----
-### Event handling
+## Event handling

-Event handling is a core feature of the framework, enabling your plugin to respond to game events dynamically.
-By registering listeners, you can define specific behaviors that are triggered when events occur, such as user actions or game state changes.
-This approach ensures that your plugin reacts seamlessly to the game's environment.
+Event handling is a fundamental feature of the framework, enabling your plugin to respond dynamically to in-game events.
+By registering event listeners, you can define actions to execute when specific events occur, such as player interactions or changes in game state.
+This ensures seamless integration with the game's ecosystem.

-#### Registering an event listener
+### Registering an event listener

-The `registerEventListener` method allows you to register a listener for a specific event.
-The following example demonstrates how to register a persistent event listener for `SOME_EVENT`.
-The callback function will be executed whenever the event is triggered:
+You can register event listeners using the `registerEventListener` method.
+This method requires an event name and a `Listener` object with the following properties:

+* `callback` The function to execute when the event is triggered.
+  - *The callback should accept parameters relevant to the event.*

+* `identifier?` An optional unique identifier for the listener.
+  - *If omitted, the listener will be anonymous (not eligible for targeted removal).*

+* `persistent?` Specifies whether the listener remains active after being triggered.
+  - *Defaults to `true`.
+Set to `false` to remove the listener after it executes once.*

 ```lua
 plugin:registerEventListener (